-Jharkhand to go to polls on Nov 30, results on Dec 23
+Jharkhand polls in 5 phases from Nov 30, results Dec 23

 The term of the 81-member Assembly will end on January 5, 2020.

-New Delhi: The Election Commission (EC) of India on Friday announced that Jharkhand will go to polls in five phases from November 30 and counting will be on December 23.
+New Delhi: The Election Commission (EC) of India on Friday announced that Jharkhand would go to polls in five phases from November 30 and counting would be held on December 23.

 The term of the 81-member Assembly will end on January 5, 2020.